thomas992/Lux/documentation/README.md

 }
 ```

-As you can see, the order of declaration is not relevant in LoLa.
+As you can see, the order of declaration is not relevant in Lux.
 Functions may be called from top-level before or after declaration.

 ## Error Handling

-The LoLa language has not a very sophisticated error handling concept.
+The Lux language has not a very sophisticated error handling concept.
 If something goes wrong, the runtime will just panic and return execution to the host system with the position where the panic happened as well as some basic info about what failed.

 Possible panics are: